 The Rundown: Founded by ocean lovers Art and Tracy who wanted to give others a taste of the love for an activity that they made their full-time vocation.
-“Our first love is showing locals and tourists how beautiful Cape Town is when experienced from a sea kayak,” explains Tracy.
-The journey begins at their office on Beach Road, Sea Point, for a safety briefing, collection of flotation devices and splash covers.
+The journey begins at their office on Beach Road, Sea Point for a safety briefing, collection of flotation devices and splash covers.
 From there you’re off to the ocean for the guided kayaking trip!

 Super Cool Factor: Unless you have previous kayaking experience you’ll be in a double kayak with a guide.
 The person in front is the ‘engine’ while the one at the back does all the steering.
 The best part though?
 There’s always a good chance of spotting dolphins, seals, sunfish, whales, penguins, seals and countless seabirds.

-Cost: Each trip is approximately two hours long and costs R350 per person.
+Cost: Each trip is about two hours long and costs R350pp.

 179 Beach Road (Shell garage) | Three Anchor Bay | Cape Town | +27 (0) 83 346 1146